BrianReisman/little/schemer/commandments.md

 * On the subparts of a list
 * On the subexpressions of an arithmetic expression.

 ## 8

 Use help functions to abstract from representations.

+## 9

+Abstract common patterns with a new function.